PLUSTER

 But, how could we?

-There’s nobody to say hi first.
-Or, ever.
+There’s nobody to say hi, first.
+If, ever.

-So, in a way, Miss Ames took care of that for us when she sequestered us to the back lab table.
+But I guess Miss Fletcher took care of that for Gaby and I when she sequestered us to that back lab table a month or so into 7th grade.

-And, I swear, something happened in that moment.
+And, I swear, something cosmic happened in that moment.

-The important burden of fate had been thrust upon us.
+As the important burden of fate was thrust upon us.

 I don’t know when it was decided.

-But, soon, Dani Fletcher would become the other half of me.
+But, soon, Gaby Navarro would become the other half of me.

 Her sisters would call me brother.